google/docsy/userguide/content/en/docs/adding-content/shortcodes/index.md

 ```

-This will be rendered as if the instructions were in the parent document:
+This is rendered as if the instructions were in the parent document.
+Hugo
+v0.101.0+ is required for imported files containing shortcodes to be rendered
+correctly.

 ---